lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Test Vectors {#vectors}

-This appendix provides detailed test vectors based on v-02 of this specification, to ease implementation and ensure interoperability.
+This appendix provides detailed test vectors based on v-05 of this specification, to ease implementation and ensure interoperability.
 In addition to hexadecimal, all CBOR data items and sequences are given in CBOR diagnostic notation.
 The test vectors use the default mapping to CoAP where the Initiator acts as CoAP client (this means that corr = 1).

-A more extensive test vector suite covering more combinations of authentication method used between Initiator and Responder and related code to generate them can be found at https://github.com/lake-wg/edhoc/tree/master/test-vectors .
+A more extensive test vector suite covering more combinations of authentication method used between Initiator and Responder and related code to generate them can be found at https://github.com/lake-wg/edhoc/tree/master/test-vectors-05.

+NOTE 1.
+In the previous and current test vectors the same name is used for certain byte strings and their CBOR bstr encodings.
+For example the transcript hash TH_2 is used to denote both the output of the hash function and the input into the key derivation function, whereas the latter is a CBOR bstr encoding of the former.
+Some attempts are made to clarify that in this Appendix (e.g. using "CBOR encoded"/"CBOR unencoded").

+NOTE 2.
+If not clear from the context, remember that CBOR sequences and CBOR arrays assume CBOR encoded data items as elements.

 ## Test Vectors for EDHOC Authenticated with Signature Keys (x5t)